slackapi/bolt-js/docs/_tutorials/getting_started.md

 <h4>Using a local Request URL for development</h4>
 </summary>

 If you’re just getting started with your app's development, you probably don’t have a publicly accessible URL yet.
-Eventually, you’ll want to set that up, but for now a development proxy like [ngrok](https://ngrok.com/) will do the job.
+Eventually, you’ll want to set that up, but for now a development proxy like [ngrok](https://ngrok.com/) will create a public URL and tunnel  requests to your own development environment.
 We've written a separate tutorial about [using ngrok with Slack for local development](https://api.slack.com/tutorials/tunneling-with-ngrok) that should help you get everything set up.

 Once you’ve installed a development proxy, run it to begin forwarding requests to a specific port (we’re using port 3000 for this example, but if you customized the port used to intialize your app use that port instead):